jdorner/node-sapnwrfc/README.md

 ## Connection parameters

 Connection parameters have to be specified using a JavaScript object.
-For a complete list of possible paramters, refer to the _SAP NetWeaver RFC SDK Guide_ which is available via [SAP Connectors](http://service.sap.com/connectors).
+For a complete list of possible parameters, refer to the
+_SAP NetWeaver RFC SDK Guide_ which is available via [SAP Connectors](http://service.sap.com/connectors).

 Example: